checkstyle/checkstyle/docs/GRAMMAR_UPDATES.md

 TokenTypes to include `LITERAL_WHEN`.
 At this point, we are able to parse the new syntax, however, the new tokens will not appear in the AST unless we update the JavaAstVisitor.
-This is because our ANTLR grammar provides us with a parse tree, which we use the JavaAstVisitor to traverse and build our AST.
+This is because our ANTLR grammar provides us with a parse tree, which we traverse using the JavaAstVisitor to build our AST.

 ```java
 @Override